Mayor's charity rugby day

 Lupus UK is a national charity that supports people with lupus and campaigns to create awareness for the disease and help with early diagnosis.

-The match will be followed by other fun activities to bring in money for these important charities including food and market stalls, inflatables, a silent auction, raffle, BBQs, a DJ and bar.
+The match was followed by other fun activities to bring in money for these important charities including food and market stalls, inflatables, a silent auction, raffle, BBQs, a DJ and bar.

-You can also test your strength by taking on the rugby tackle-of-meter, which reads the force of your tackles.
+You could also test your strength by taking on the rugby tackle-of-meter, which reads the force of your tackles, with the mayor setting the high score.

 Mayor of Swale, Cllr Ben Martin, said: